hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/1-todos-table-permissions.md

 ## Insert permission

 - In the enter new role textbox, type in “user”
-- click on edit (pencil) icon for “insert” permissions.
-This would open up a section below which lets you configure custom checks and allow columns.
+- Click on edit (pencil) icon for “insert” permissions.
+This would open up a section below, which lets you configure custom checks and allow columns.
 - In the custom check, choose the following condition
 ```json
 {"user_id":{"_eq":"X-Hasura-User-Id"}}